 Negative evidence is completely different.
 It’s when you don’t find your ancestor in a particular situation or record set and it does tell you something.2 Let me give you an example…

-If you have an ancestor you have tracked in the tax rolls and suddenly he is no longer listed, one of three things happened.
+If you tracked an ancestor in the tax rolls and suddenly he no longer appears, one of three things happened.

-- He could have gotten too old to be taxed (check local laws for time and place).
+- Exemption from taxes might have occurred due to age (check local laws for time and place).

 - He could have moved.